Supplement to Information on the New Student Academics Webpages

 - Why don't we give credit for your work before Swarthmore (except in the case of AP/IB exams)?

 Please note that if you enter as a first-year student, the same rules apply whether you took your advanced math in secondary school or through a college or university.
 However, if you took it at a college or university, and have a transcript from that institution, there is a difference.
-Suppose you were hoping Swat would also give you credit for that course because some outside organization requires college credits (e.g., medical schools require two college credits in math).
+Suppose you were hoping Swarthmore would also give you credit for that course because some outside organization requires college credits (e.g., medical schools require two college credits in math).
 Then keep that transcript.
-It probably won't matter to that outside organization that the credit it not a Swarthmore credit.
-Of course, you should double check with such outside organizations, or their representatives at Swat (e.g., the pre-med advisor).
+It probably won't matter to the outside organization that the credit is not a Swarthmore credit.
+Of course, you should double-check with such outside organizations, or their representatives at Swarthmore (e.g., the pre-med advisor).

-Math/Stat does something few other departments do.
-For most courses, if a section gets too big, instead of lotterying, we move students to less crowded sections that fit in their schedules, and sometimes we change how many sections we offer and/or when we offer them.
-In order to do this we need to collect information during registration that most other departments do not collect.
+For most other courses, if a section gets too big, instead of lotterying, we move students to less crowded sections that fit in their schedules, and sometimes we change how many sections we offer and/or when we offer them.
+In order to do this, we need to collect some additional information.
 The procedure is as follows.

 - On Friday afternoon of Orientation Week, after you have consulted with your advisor, you will participate in the College's regular online registration.
 If you are thinking of taking a math or stat course, you must select it during this registration process.
 If you fail to select it during this electronic registration, we cannot guarantee you a slot.

 - If you are satisfied with your math enrollment (and all your other registrations), you are done with registration.
-If you are not satisfied, come to the in-person registration at 11am on Saturday.
-Also, seek out Prof. Grood between 9 and 11am.
+If you are not satisfied, come to the in-person registration at 10am on Saturday.